aseylys/sView/README.md

         -Click on the row that was created
         -Click the 'Check Mark' button next to the 'FD' label -This should've put 'Approved' in where 'Review' was and put in the main database on the 'Script' tab, but it doesn't

+    This starts in the fd() function on line 472